fuyuka3725/DSRE-EX/README.md

 ● DSRE

-It was originally developed by Chinese developer Qu Le fan(屈乐凡) and, as is well known, began as an audio upscaler project inspired by DSEE.
+It was originally developed by Chinese developer Qu Lefan(屈乐凡) and, as is well known, began as an audio upscaler project inspired by DSEE.
 Unfortunately, the developer is no longer maintaining it, and it has become a dead project.